misusage/silverlak3-blog/content/page/about.md

 # About This Blog
 Credit where credit is due so thanks to [@kakawait](https://github.com/kakawait/) for [this beautiful theme](https://github.com/kakawait/hugo-tranquilpeak-theme) you see here.
 This blog is built using [Hugo](https://gohugo.io/) and is hosted on GitHub.io.

+The cover photo is by Jan Kronies on Unsplash.

 # Certs
 <i class="fa fa-lg fa-rocket"></i> [OSCP](https://www.offensive-security.com/information-security-certifications/oscp-offensive-security-certified-professional/ "Offensive-Security's OSCP Homepage")